-It’s no secret: Chicago is a world-class shopping destination—home to 30,234 high-end retailers, specialty boutiques, couture houses, international brands, chain stores, and outlets—and it’s just a few hours from mid-Michigan by motorcoach.
+It’s no secret: Chicago is a world-class shopping destination — home to more than 30,000 high-end retailers, specialty boutiques, couture houses, international brands, chain stores, and outlets — and it’s just a few hours from mid-Michigan by motorcoach.
 If your heart is beating just a little bit faster right now, maybe it’s time to ask yourself: Who needs New York when you can shop Chicago?

 Upscale Shopping in Chicago